quzo81814351/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds programmers that while efficiency is important, it shouldn't be the primary focus during the initial stages of development.
 Instead, the priority should be on writing clear, maintainable code that correctly implements the intended functionality.
 Refining and optimizing performance should come later, once you have a solid understanding of where actual bottlenecks lie, through profiling and testing.
 This way, you avoid wasting time optimizing parts of the code that have little impact on overall performance and ensure that your software remains adaptable to changing requirements.

+# 2024-01-03
+- "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These guidelines ensure code maintainability, scalability, and reusability by promoting modular, decoupled, and flexible software designs that are easier to understand, test, and evolve over time."